iotexproject/dev-portal-content/academy/trusted-location-ethdenver-2023.md

 Trusted location is only one of the multitude of implementations for trusted data in smart contracts, and within this vertical there are certainly so many use cases: Proof of presence, scavanger hunts, and GameFi, just to name a few.

-If you'd like to know more about IoTeX's geo location API, you can check out the official W3bstream documentation [here](https://docs.w3bstream.com/introduction/readme).
-More info on the geo location package can be found [here](https://github.com/machinefi/geolocation-sdk-demo/tree/main/packages/geolocation).
+If you'd like to know more about IoTeX's trusted location API, you can check out the official documentation [here](https://iotex.gitbook.io/trustedlocation/overview/iotex-trusted-location-api).
+The source code for the geo location npm package can be found [here](https://github.com/machinefi/geolocation-sdk-demo/tree/main/packages/geolocation).